-- Existing fees and charges to be increased in line with CPI or market levels. - Grants to be based on confirmed funding levels. - New revenue sources to be identified where possible. - Service levels to be maintained at 2015/16 levels with the aim to use less resources with an emphasis on innovation and efficiency. - Salaries and wages to be increased in line with Average Weekly Earnings. - Contract labour to be minimised. - Construction and material costs to increase in line with the Engineering Construction Index (refer 'Rawlinsons Australian Construction Handbook') - New initiatives or employee proposals to be justified through a business case. - Real savings in expenditure and increases in revenue identified in 2015/16 to be preserved - Operating revenues and expenses arising from completed 2015/16 capital projects to be included.
+- Existing fees and charges to be increased in line with CPI or market levels. - Grants to be based on confirmed funding levels. - New revenue sources to be identified where possible. - Service levels to be maintained at 2016/17 levels with the aim to use less resources with an emphasis on innovation and efficiency. - Salaries and wages to be increased in line with Average Weekly Earnings. - Contract labour to be minimised. - Construction and material costs to increase in line with the Engineering Construction Index - New initiatives or employee proposals to be justified through a business case. - Real savings in expenditure and increases in revenue identified in 2016/17 to be preserved - Operating revenues and expenses arising from completed 2016/17 capital projects to be included.